 Economics Assignment Help

-Economics is a social science and the term is derived from the Greek word “oikonomia”with oikos, meaning "house" and nomos, meaning "custom".
-It is a subject that is very vast and needs vast understanding of all the concepts in order to apply the ideas in the practical problems and understand the subject more deeply.
-Broadly Economics is divided into two categories: Microeconomics and
+Economics is a social science that stems from the Greek word “oikonomia”, which combines “oikos” (house) and “nomos” (custom).
+It is a subject that requires a comprehensive understanding of all the concepts in order to effectively apply ideas to practical problems and gain a deeper understanding of the subject.
+Economics can majorly be categorised into two branches: Microeconomics and Macroeconomics.

-This is a branch of economics that deals with the aggregate economy of the community, society or even a nation.
-It can be about what affects the wealth of a nation or why is there mass repetition in the nation.
-Macroeconomics looks at Economy broadly, for example, Gross National Product (GDP) and how it is influenced by changes in unemployment, national salary, rate of development, and price value levels.
+This is a discipline of economics concerned with the whole economy of a town, society, or even a country.
+It might be about what impacts the prosperity of a nation or why there is widespread repetition in the country.
+Macroeconomics examines the economy, such as Gross National Product (GDP) and how it is affected by changes in unemployment, national pay, pace of development, and price levels.

-We offer economics assignment help in the following areas of Economics:
+We offer economics homework help in the following areas of Economics:

 • Micro Economics